 ‘Charles Spiro: Reaching Back in Time’ – An illustrated article

-The exquisite Columbia 2 typewriter shows some primary changes to the Columbia 1, notably the type wheel now prints directly onto the top of the platen, with the anvil and leather cushion strip present on the model 1 gone.
-Also the upper and lowercase characters are now on one larger type wheel and the index pointer has two ends, one end for selecting lowercase characters and the other end, with the ‘C’, for uppercase characters.
+The exquisite Columbia 2 typewriter shows several primary changes from the Columbia 1.
+Most notably, the type wheel now prints directly onto the top of the platen, with the anvil and leather cushion strip, present on the model 1, no longer used.
+Upper and lowercase characters now appear on a single, larger type wheel, and the index pointer has two ends, one for selecting lowercase characters and the other, marked with a “C,” for uppercase characters.

-As shown in the illustration below, one’s hand rotates the black handle to turn the pointer to select the characters.
+As shown in the illustration below, the black handle is rotated by hand to turn the pointer and select characters.
 The handle is then depressed to bring the type wheel down into contact with the paper.

-The type wheel could be changed to give different fonts by unscrewing the black handle and switching the wheels.
-One of these type wheels can be seen in the fourth photo below.
-What looks like an oiling can, in the same photo, is actually for applying ink to the felt ink pad.
+The type wheel could be changed to produce different fonts by unscrewing the black handle and switching the wheels.
+One of these type wheels can be seen in the photo below, which shows the Columbia with its case.
+What appears to be an oiling can in the same photo is actually used to apply ink to the felt ink pad.

 The transition from model 1 to model 2 is quite remarkable and clearly shows that a brilliant inventor was at work.